algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 - First row: The riverbank—a relatively safe area where the snake begins spawning after level 3.
 - Second row: Contains sets of three turtles.
-- Third row: Alternates between short and long logs.
+- Third row: Consists of short logs only.
 - Fourth row: Consists of long logs only.
 - Fifth row: Contains sets of two turtles.
-- Sixth row: Features a random mix of short, medium, or long logs.
+- Sixth row: Consists of medium logs only.
 - Seventh row: The goal, with five safe spots (home bays) that Frogger must fill.
 The grass here is unsafe, and enemies or bonuses may also appear.

-Note: From the second to the seventh row, the objects spawn randomly, a topic we will explore further later on.

 _River Bank:_